publishpress/PublishPress-Checklists/readme.txt

 With the PublishPress Checklists plugin, you can require that site's content meets minimum standards with the Yoast SEO plugin.
 If the content doesn't meet those standards, you can choose to show a warning, or prevent the post from being published.
 Many sites require that their content meets Yoast SEO standards.
 This helps ensure that their content is optimized for search engines.
 The Checklists plugin integrates with the SEO and Readability features in Yoast SEO.

 * Go to Checklists > Settings.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?â€œ
+* You can choose “Who can ignore this task?“
 * You can enter choices for both options.
-Choose either â€œOKâ€ (yellow/orange) or â€œGoodâ€ (green).
+Choose either “OK” (yellow/orange) or “Good” (green).
 * If you enable the Yoast SEO option, they will be visible when you edit content.
 If you don't meet the minimum requirements, the checklist items will be shown in red.

 [Read about requiring approval by Yoast SEO](https://publishpress.com/knowledge-base/yoast-seo-tasks/)